pedromaiapatinha/Credit_Card_Fraud_Detection/README.md

-# Credit_Card_Fraud_Detection
+# Credit_Card_Fraud_Detection - Work in Progress - Improving the model
-Supervised Learning Model - Random Forest